Yamanaka-Lab-TUAT/DNN-NMT/README.md

 ## Requirements
 - Neural Network Console can be used on Windows 10.
 Please see: https://dl.sony.com/ja/app/
 - Installation of Neural Network Console can be found: https://dl.sony.com/ja/app/
-- Our trained NN has been tested using Python3.6.
+- The trained NN provided in this project has been tested using Python3.6.
 - If you want to try [Demonstration](#3), you need to do the following procedures:

 1. If you use use Anaconda (or Miniconda) environment, you need to do: